The Podcast for

 Environmental Health Officers

 Hosted by Shane van de Vorstenbosch, EHO Knows takes you inside the daily life of Environmental Health Officers (EHOs).
-This podcast blends industry insights, practical tips, and humor to help you navigate the world of environmental health.
+This podcast blends industry insights, practical tips, and humour to help you navigate the world of environmental health.

 Whether you’re new to the field or a seasoned EHO, each episode offers valuable lessons, personal stories, and expert advice.
 We explore both the highs and lows of the job, showing how hindsight can lead to better practices.